carteras/IT-CBR/learning/python/challenges/python_foundation_challenge5.md

 ## Challenge

 You must complete a program that creates an end to end solution for the following challenges.

-While completing your challenges you should attempt to show evidence of all of the things we've learned this term:
+You are not required to complete all challenges for grading.
+However, you must show evidence of the following:

 * Variables
 * Operations